Skip to Content

 Gene Palos

-The Blackrock Ranger District Wildlife Ambassador’s primary responsibilities are working to help control and educate the public about the grizzlies that can frequently be seen from U.S. Highway 26 as it travels through the northern district of the BTNF.
-The bears in this area include grizzly bear 863 (aka Felicia) and any cubs she might have.
-Not surprisingly, roadside grizzlies often cause bear jams and can inspire behavior dangerous to both people and the bears.
-“There is no doubt our ability to maintain safety for bears and people reached a level that we could not have dreamed of without these Ambassadors,” says wildlife biologist Jason Wilmot of Blackrock and Jackson Ranger Districts.
+“There is no doubt our ability to maintain safety for bears and people reached a level that we could not have dreamed of without the Wildlife Ambassadors,” says Jason Wilmot, formerly a natural resource specialist and wildlife biologist for the Blackrock and Jackson Ranger Districts and the District Ranger of the Blackrock District since 2022.
 “We continue to receive kudos and praise from multiple agencies and individuals for the presence, actions, and professionalism of our Ambassadors.”
 Gene says, “What a better way to preserve our great outdoors and wildlife with the Friends of the Bridger-Teton family?”

 Jules Butler & Chris MacMillan